-On DX model (except Canadian DX-G) The keys do not contain batteries.
+The keys without a remote transmitter do not contain batteries.
 Do not try to take them apart.

 Immobilizer System

 The immobilizer system protects your vehicle from theft.
 If an improperly-coded key (or other device) is used, the engine's fuel system is disabled.